-- Zoom in and Zoom out You can also zoom in or out using the magnifying glass icons in the toolbar or by pressing CTRL-[equal sign] or CTRL-[minus sign]. - Zoom to...
-This option allows you to specify a magnification factor for the display.
-To return to the initial, unzoomed view, select Tools > Zoom to... and type a zoom factor of 1.0.
+- Zoom in and Zoom out-you can also zoom in or out using the magnifying glass icons in the toolbar or by pressing CTRL-[equal sign] or CTRL-[minus sign]. - Zoom to...-lets you specify a magnification factor for the display.
+To return to the initial, unzoomed view, click Tools > Zoom to..., enter a zoom factor of 1.0, then click OK.

-Zoom to fit - This option sizes the display to fit the available space.
-Doing this may leave empty space to the left of all agent job bars, which depicts the time when eMake was parsing the makefile, before agents were assigned jobs.
-It is also possible that agents you are not currently viewing were working while agents you are viewing were not assigned to this build.
+• Zoom to fit-sizes the display to fit the available space.
+Doing this might leave empty space to the left of all agent job bars, which depicts the time when eMake was parsing the makefile, before agents were assigned jobs.
+It is also possible that agents you are not currently viewing were working, while agents you are viewing were not assigned to this build.